-This gorgeous Fairy Spirit Humboldt County, Nevada Opal exhibits large areas of electric blue, turquoise, bright coral pink, and bright sky blue, with flashes of electric purple and green irridescence sparking all across its face.
+This gorgeous 2.5" high Fairy Spirit Humboldt County, Nevada Opal exhibits large areas of electric blue, turquoise, bright coral pink, and bright sky blue, with flashes of electric purple and green iridescence sparking all across its face.
 This gorgeous Humboldt County has varying shades of colors of the dawn: blue, green, & sparks of golden fire visible in the photos here.
 See other views of this amazing & stunning stone below.

 This Fairy Spirit opal still retains a portion of a sandy colored matrix on its back side, which is further proof of its origins.
 Because of the widespread production of synthetic opals, which began in the 1970s, mineral collectors love to see a little matrix on the stone!